Deswop/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicate the lastline of a file
+a scripts that deletes a parrticukar file from all directories